SMARTVOTER® by the League of Women Voters of California Education Fund LWV

 City

-Council Member; City of ClovisClick here for more info on this contest including known links to other sites (3 Elected)
+Mayor; City of SelmaClick here for more info on this contest including known links to other sites

 0 votes 0.0%